ndierckx/NOVOPlasty/README.md

 &nbsp;&nbsp;&nbsp;3\.
 Contigs_projectname.txt

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This file contains the contigs of the assemblies that were not circularized in 'chloro2' or 'mito' stand.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This file contains the contigs of the assemblies that were not circularized in 'chloro2' or 'mito' stand.</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; These contigs could still be circularized in the 'Merged_contigs' file.

 &nbsp;&nbsp;&nbsp;4\.
 Merged_contigs_projectname.txt